davidwebbespiritu/ERPNext-Version-15-Easy-Install-Preconfigured-For-WSL-Ubuntu-24.04/README.md

 ---

+> [!NOTE]
-**Note**: All password prompts in the preconfigured image file use "frappe" (e.g., user, MariaDB, administrator).
+> All password prompts in the preconfigured image file use "frappe" (e.g., user, MariaDB, administrator).